eric-brechemier/ipcc-facts-import/README.md

 and associated metadata (meta.txt files) related to IPCC authors.

-This project, ipcc-facts-import, defines a process to import data and metadata to a MySQL database, into a database `ipcc_facts_import` with a single table `facts` where records have the following structure:
+This project, ipcc-facts-import, defines a process to import data and metadata to a MySQL database, into a database `ipcc_facts` with a single table `facts` where records have the following structure:

   * short hash of the HEAD commit, retrieved with `git rev-parse --short HEAD` run in the submodule